dilner1/Portfolio_one/README.md

 # Unfixed Bugs

-Whilst not a but as such I have found that when I move to a section of the page it crops out the titles, this is because of the navigation bar that sticks to the top of the page.
+Whilst not a bug as such I have found that when I move to a section of the page it crops out the titles, this is because of the navigation bar that sticks to the top of the page.
 I would still keep the navigation bars design as it is very useful for navigating the page however to clean up the design I would look to change where the link take the user.

 # deployment